sheltermanager/asm3/doc/manual/configuration.rst

 * Remove the animal control functionality from menus: Setting this option removes the animal control screens from the menu.

+* Remove the rota functionality from menus: Setting this option removes the staff rota from the menu and person screens.

 * Remove the stock control functionality from menus: Setting this option removes the stock control screens from the financial menu and medical/vaccination dialogs.